 Hillsboro students interested in pursuing the IB Diploma will choose courses from six academic areas: language, world language, individuals and societies, experimental sciences, mathematics, and the arts.
 At least three of these areas must be taken at a “higher” level.
 Diploma candidates must also complete three core components: the Theory of Knowledge capstone course, a 4,000-word Extended Essay, and 150 hours of Creativity/Action/Service.

 Students in the IB Career-related Program (IBCP) will take of at least two DP courses along with career-related studies and the IBCP core.
 This plan is designed to create a bridge that connects each student’s chosen Diploma Program courses and career-related studies.

-See below for descriptions of the available IBDP and IBCP courses at Hillsboro and the IBDP handbook.
+See below for descriptions of IBDP and IBCP courses and other useful information.